taylormcknight/mcknightlabs/_projects/health/medvalue.md

 In November of 2018, I traveled to Mt.
 Sinai Hospital in NY to participate in MIT's "<a href="https://icahn.mssm.edu/about/sinainnovations/health-hackathon">Hacking Medicine</a>" hackathon.

 Assigned to the "Mental and Public Health" track, I joined a team that sought to help US healthcare providers adjust to the new value based payment model.
-In particular, our team looked for ways to improve patient outcomes and reduce readmittances.
-We wanted to both provide patients with a better quality of life and drive down provider costs, ensuring the effective management of value based payment "bundles."
+In particular, our team looked for ways to improve patient outcomes and reduce hospital readmissions.
+We wanted to both provide patients with a better quality of life and drive down costs to facilitate the effective management of value-based payment "bundles."

 The team organized around Dr. Duggal, an orthopedic surgeon who is experiencing the national shift from fee-for-service to value based care first-hand.